You have decided to remodel! How can you ensure the best finish and process? Read on.

-- How often will your contractor be on the job, or the superintendent?
+- How often will your contractor be on the job and/or the superintendent?

 - How will your super/contractor communicate with you?
 How often?

-- We suggest weekly or biweekly meetings set up in advance (every other Tuesday at 8:00 on the job site) to keep things running smoothly.
+- We suggest weekly or biweekly meetings, set up in advance (for example, every other Tuesday at 8:00 on the job site) to keep things running smoothly and expectations clear.

 - Make if VERY clear to your contractor that nothing outside the scope of the original agreement is to be done, unless you have signed off on it.
 Contractors have the upper hand and can put a lean on your house should you not pay in full.
 If they do anything or purchase anything without your written permission, they may inflate the cost causing you to pay more in the end.

 - Ask who will take notes at the meetings should any changes come up and then how/who will handle it.
-For example: You decided to take the tile to the ceiling while walking with your crew…who will handle that?
+For example: You decided to take the tile from just a backsplash now all the way to the ceiling while you were walking the site with your crew…who will handle that change and how?

 - Build a bonus or penalty into your contract for the contractor completing your job on time.
 Does that include the punch list at the end?
 Give them some motivation and know…if you are having a party or holiday, that is NOT a reason for them to finish.
 Get it done right and not fast.
+We like to think long term for the happiest client.
 Some motivation may help them move along quicker.
 Be specific!